Google Releases Study Defending YouTube's Value To Music Biz; Trade Bodies Hit Back

 Claiming?
 (Score:2)

-The truth notwithstanding (Score:1)
+The truth notwithstanding (Score:2)